How To Be Happy Again: Strategies For Finding Happiness

 Happy people are often supportive, selfless, realistic, purposeful, cheerful, empathetic, creative, and energetic.
 While unhappy people are not always bad people, their negative disposition to life often makes it difficult for them to form or sustain healthy relationships.
 According to Dr. Travis Bradberry, one of the world’s leading experts on emotional intelligence, constant exposure to negativity can affect the neurons in the hippocampus, the part of the brain that manages learning, emotion, memory, and motivation.
 If you happen to have family and friends whose mindset can make your life happier, then, by all means, endeavor to spend more time with them.

-8. Seek professional therapy
+8. Seek professional therapy for how to be happy again

 If you experience chronic or acute mental health issues like anxiety and depression, you may need some professional guidance on being happy again.
 However, therapy is not only for people going through severe psychological issues or mental disorders, as it can be an effective medium to deal with behavioral concerns that hinder your ability to be a happy person.